Historical Markers in Northumberland County, Virginia

 Northumberland County Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Northumberland County, Virginia.
+This timeline provides a condensed summary of the historical journey of Northumberland County, Virginia.

 - 1648: Northumberland County is established as one of the original eight shires (counties) of Virginia.